Euro 2020 (2021)

-The 2020 UEFA European Football Championship (Euro 2020) is the 16th UEFA European Championship, a constest among European men's football team and the tournament is organised by the Union of European Football Associations (UEFA).
-Here you can find facts about Euro 2020 including dates, times, groups, fixtures, venues and historical stats.
-Notice: Euro 2020 was scheduled to take place 12 June-12 July 2020, but due to the coronavirus outbreak it will take place 11 June-11 July 2021.
+The 2020 UEFA European Football Championship (Euro 2020) was the 16th UEFA European Championship, a contest among European men's football team and the tournament is organized by the Union of European Football Associations (UEFA).
+The key facts for the event including the venues, the groups, the fixtures and game locations are presented below.

 - Czech Republic